 Cohen's positive experience with creating life goal lists had made him convinced that he needed to gift his art project, The Life Cube, to the Burning Man community.
 A 'mailbox' that invited participants to write down their goals, dreams, wishes, and aspirations, and place it in within the art installation.
 During the burning of it, these messages would be sent up to the universe, to manifest them.

-In later versions, Cohen had expanded this idea, by adding the opportunity for participants to paint, draw, and write on the installation.
-And he invited hosts and musicians to use the space as a place to come and do yoga sessions, workshops and performances.
+In later versions, Cohen had expanded this idea, by adding the opportunity for participants to paint, draw and write on the installation.
+Furthermore, he invited hosts and musicians to use the space as a place to come and do yoga sessions, workshops and performances.
 The Life Cube has become a community project, carried by so-called ‘Cube-ists’.
 People that have seen the power of the installation changing their life, and the life of others.

 The Life Cube is the subject of Rainbow of Chaos

 After three Life Cubes at Burning Man, Cohen now had a new goal: taking his experience from Burning Man to cities around the world.
-The first non-Burning Man version of the Life Cube happened in Las Vegas in 2014, an event that lasted weeks and culminated in a city burn of the installation.
+The first non-Burning Man version of the Life Cube happened in Las Vegas in 2014, an event that lasted weeks , culminating in a city burn of the installation.
 I wasn't there then but came to document the second version, in 2016, that lasted for a month.
 What I encountered was an installation that aimed, and succeeded, in providing a few distinct things:

 “The Life Cube has become a community project, carried by so-called ‘Cube-ists’.
 People that have seen the power of the installation changing their life, and the life of others.”